underhillanna/PhotosynQ-Documentation/tutorials/_data_analysis.md

 #### ANOVA
 Analysis of variance (ANOVA) compares a single parameter (e.g. ΦII) between more than two series.
 A One-Way ANOVA should be used when the series are created using one filter (e.g. Leaf #).
 This rule may not apply if the project is looking for several plant species and a second filter is used to select only one species.

+#### Chi Square Test
+A chi-square test for independence compares two parameters in a project to see if they are related.
+In a more general sense, it tests to see whether distributions of categorical variables differ from each another.

 ***

 ### Advanced Analysis